lmackenzie94/hono-app-ECS/NOTES.md

 ### Storage Module

-- after moving the ECR and DynamoDB resources to the storage module, I had make Terraform aware of the changes by running `terraform init` again.
+- After moving DynamoDB resources to the storage module, I had to make Terraform aware of the changes by running `terraform init` again.
 Additionally, I had to update the state to reflect the new resource addresses:
-  - `terraform state mv aws_ecr_repository.app module.storage.aws_ecr_repository.app`
   - `terraform state mv aws_dynamodb_table.app_table module.storage.aws_dynamodb_table.app_table`

+### ECR Module

+- I decided to break out the ECR repository into its own "root" module so that I could manage it separately from the rest of the application.
+  - This allows me to destroy/recreate the "app" resources without affecting the ECR repository and (more importantly) the image(s) in it.
+  - Had I not done this, destroying then recreating the app would initially fail because the ECR repository would not contain the image that the app needs.

+### `Development` Workspace

+- Created a new `development` workspace to deploy the app to a different AWS region (`us-east-2`).
+  - `terraform workspace new development` (returned `workspaces not supported` error)
+    - **NOTE**: workspaces are managed differently when using HCP Terraform.
+  - run `terraform workspace select default` to go back to the default workspace.

 ### Destroying the app